hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 The scenario `multiple_15` does not include any measurement.
 That's why we see the warning message here.
 This is not an error.

-The optimal value of the parameters can be obtained with `optim` method applied for `FitResults`.
+The optimal value of the parameters can be obtained with `optim` method applied for `FitResult`.
 ```julia
 # optimal parameters
 optim(res_optim)